-If your blood pressure is continuously higher than normal, it is very important that you see a doctor who will be able to tell you if you have hypertension which is a condition when you have a persistently high blood pressure.
+If your blood pressure is continuously higher than normal, it is very important that you see a doctor who will be able to tell you if you have hypertension, a condition brought about when you have persistently high blood pressure.

-It is very important you get a treatment for hypertension as if not treated you stand a high risk of having the long-term effect of hypertension such as:
+It is very important you get treatment for hypertension because if left untreated, you stand a high risk of having the long-term effects of hypertension such as:

-- damage to blood tubes in brain leading to a stroke
+- Damage to blood vessels in the brain leading to a stroke

-- damage to blood tubes in the eyes causing sudden or gradual deterioration to your eyesight
+- Damage to blood vessels in the eyes causing sudden or gradual deterioration of your eyesight

-- damage to the blood tubes in the heart leading to risk of heart failure and heart attack
+- Damage to blood vessels in the heart leads to the risk of heart failure and heart attack

-- damage to the blood tubes in the kidneys leading to kidney failure later in life.
+- Damage to blood vessels in the kidneys leads to kidney failure later in life.

-Few things you can do at home if you have raised blood pressure, but it is still important to get a personalised health advice from your doctor:
+Here are a few things you can do at home if you have raised blood pressure however, it is still important to get personalised health advice from your doctor:

-- Have regular exercise for example swimming running walking for at least 150mins weekly
+- Take regular exercise for example swimming running walking for at least 150 mins weekly

 - Stop smoking